 Adapting to a ketogenic diet requires patience and persistence.
 It’s crucial to understand that these symptoms are a sign that your body is adjusting to a new way of fueling itself.
 However, there are strategies to minimize the severity and duration of the keto flu, ensuring a smoother transition into ketosis.

-See also Keto Diet Guide for Women's Weight Loss
+See also Keto Diet Tips for Maintaining Muscle Mass

 Symptoms of Keto Flu